 6. Offer a gift wrapping service or station

-Help out those last minute shoppers by adding a gift wrapping and postage preparation service, or have a counter with scissors, Sellotape etc to allow customer to package their purchases, saving additional trips to the post office.
+Help out those last-minute shoppers by adding a gift wrapping and postage preparation service, or have a counter with scissors, Sellotape etc to allow a customer to package their purchases, saving additional trips to the post office.

 Now you know the basics, head over to Valentino’s Displays and stock up on everything you need to be the best gift shop in town.